hao-ai-lab/hao-ai-lab.github.io/content/blogs/muxserve/index.md

 <!-- MuxServe outperforms the spatial partitioning and temporal multiplexing baselines by up to $1.8\times$ in throughput and up to $2.9\times$ in SLO attainment on synthetic workloads. -->

+## Acknowledgement
+We would like to thank Junda Chen and Lanxiang Hu for providing insightful feedback to our blog.

 ## Citation
 ```
 @article{duan2024muxserve,